softwareguru/beam-summit-website/content/sponsor.md

 draft: false
 ---

-## What is Beam Summit 2023?
+## What is Beam Summit?

-The goal of Beam Summit 2023 is to connect a community of professionals around the world that use, contribute and are learning Apache Beam.
+The goal of Beam Summit is to connect a community of professionals around the world that use, contribute and are learning Apache Beam.

 The event will be a space to share use cases, performance and resource optimizations, discuss pain points, and talk about the benefits of implementing Apache Beam in organizations.